Robeducci/Delivery_Fee_System/ReadME.md

 In Intellij you can change it under:
 `File > Settings > Build, Execution, Deployment > Build Tools > Gradle > Gradle JVM`

 After this the project should configure correctly.
+Go to `build.gradle` and on the right top corner there's a gradle reload button.
 ____
 ### Running the project:
 `.\gradlew clean` (Optional)